 Enjoy a Favorite Family Friendly Show on Netflix

 Have a quality streaming service like Netflix puts so many options at your fingertips.
 From little kids to older teens, there’s something everyone can enjoy.

 Are you inspired to try watching a new series with your family?
 When it’s TV time in your house, ditch the same old cartoons your kids have watched over and over and try sitting down together to something you can all enjoy.

-With all of the options on Netflix, this list gives you a head start in discovering some new family favorites.
+With all of the options for TV shows on Netflix, this list gives you a head start in discovering some new family favorites.

-I know this list isn’t all inclusive, so if your family has a favorite not included here, please share in the comments!
+I know this list isn’t all inclusive, so if your family has any favorite shows not included here, please share in the comments!